Securing the Future of Artificial Intelligence and Machine Learning at Microsoft

 The final high-value decision reached by the algorithm

-Such tracing is overkill for the majority of algorithm-assisted decision making.
-However, having the ability to identify the data points and algorithm metadata leading to specific results will be of great benefit in high-value decision making.
-Such capabilities will not only demonstrate trustworthiness and integrity through the algorithm’s ability to “show its work”, but this data could also be used for fine-tuning as well.
+Such tracing is overkill for most algorithm-assisted decision making.
+However, having the ability to identify the data points and algorithm metadata leading to specific results are of great benefit in high-value decision making.
+Such capabilities not only demonstrate trustworthiness and integrity through the algorithm’s ability to “show its work”, but this data could also be used for fine-tuning as well.

 AI must safeguard sensitive information, even if humans don’t

 Rich experiences require rich data.
 Humans already volunteer vast amounts of data for ML to train against.
 This ranges from the mundane video streaming queue contents to trends in credit card purchases/transaction histories used to detect fraud.
 AI should have an ingrained sense of discretion when it comes to handling user data, always acting to protect it even when volunteered freely by an over-sharing public.